 Our Community Development programs include:

 The Living Communities program gives people the tools they need to make a difference where it matters most to them – in their neighborhoods and communities.
 We support efforts that engage residents, strengthen bonds, build trust and increase use of local assets for the good of the community.
-As of 2019, Living Communities also encompasses our Fast Grants programming for citizens taking a stand on urgent local public interest issues such as mismanagement in local government, wasteful use of public resources, land use plan manipulations for personal gain, new construction projects of dubious public merit and the like.
+Living Communities also encompasses our Fast Grants programming for citizens taking a stand on urgent local public interest issues such as mismanagement in local government, wasteful use of public resources, land use plan manipulations for personal gain, new construction projects of dubious public merit and the like.

-The Community in Which We Live is a long-standing, intensive Via Foundation program for community groups or municipalities improving public spaces in their communities, such as town squares and village commons.
+The Community in Which We Live is a long-standing, intensive Via Foundation program for community groups or municipalities improving public spaces in their communities, such as parks, town squares and village commons.
 These projects are based on broad engagement of residents in the planning, design and construction of public spaces that serve local needs, and give residents a chance to work together, set common priorities and build relationships.
 We offer project teams seed funding, an expert guide to help them with project management and community engagement, and workshops on local fundraising, building with volunteers and engaging community.

 You can read more about the program on the dedicated ViabilityNet 3.0 site.
 We also invite you to read about the participants of the community leaders’ development program here and for interviews with some of these inspiring individuals, click here.